-Celia Ramsay is fast becoming a popular name in the SF Bay Area music scene.
-She has performed at numerous house concerts, the San Francisco Free Folk Festival, the Freight and Salvage Coffeehouse in Berkeley, and The Palms Playhouse in Winters.
-She is also locally known as a Contra Dance Caller--she teaches this New England style folk dance and "calls" or prompts the dancer to live music from Monterey to Ukiah.
+Celia Ramsay, a popular name in the SF Bay Area music scene, and also performs with Kathy and Joe Bly as Fortunate Strangers in the High Sierra and Gold Country foothills areas.
+She is locally known as a Contra Dance Caller--she teaches this New England-style folk dance and "calls" or prompts the dancers to live music from Monterey to Ukiah.

 Celia and her husband, Kent Rasmussen, own Kent Rasmussen Winery and Ramsay wines; you can visit the winery web site at kentrasmussenwinery.com.

 Celia performs her own original songs, music from the Great American Songbook, and also performs Scottish roots music from a vast repertory.
 She is available as a lead or solo artist, or with Celtic-flavored Fortunate Strangers for festivals, wedding and funeral events, or in concert.
 She has performed at the Freight and Salvage in Berkeley with The Black Brothers, Holdstock and MacLeod, Flower and McLaren and a benefit concert for the late Chris Caswell.
 Celia has performed in many duo-style house concerts with Steve Baughman, Dave Nachmanoff and Ken Risling.
 She has also performed at the San Francisco Free Folk Festival and at the San Francisco Sea Music Festival.

 AS A RECORDING ARTIST:

 Singer's Request, a duo album with Celia Ramsay and Shay Black, was released in January 2015.
 The album is receiving accolades both for its artistry and variety.
 It includes songs from Scotland and Ireland, some old and some more modern, and features a supporting cast that includes John Doyle, Liz Carroll, and members of The Black Family.
 Released in November 2014.